LET’S DISPENSE WITH SOME COMMON VOICE OVER MYTH-UNDERSTANDINGS:

 “Because a (friend/ stranger/ family member/ person in the mirror) tells me that I have a great voice and should be a voice actor, I suspect (or am convinced) I am destined to become a voice actor!”

 Okay, having a friend/family member/stranger say “You have a great voice, you should try voice acting,” is like having a friend/family member/stranger say, “You have great legs, you should try running in the Olympics.”
-You may indeed have “the right stuff,” but you will need to eventually seek more objective confirmation of your talent, such as an actual paying audience or a casting director or someone who will hire you to use your voice.
+You may indeed have “the right stuff,” but you will need to eventually seek more objective and reliable confirmation of your talent, such as an actual paying audience or a casting director or someone who will hire you to use your voice.
 The path to this is the subject of my site.

 “Because a (friend/ stranger/ family member/ person in the mirror) likes my (incredible impressions/ weird voices), I suspect (or am convinced) I am destined to become a voice actor.”